 Our Sailing for Fun clinics are one day events involving a few pleasant hours in boats with experienced skippers.
 They will answer your questions and encourage hands on sailing.
 Fees ($55) are inexpensive because it is a “not for profit” program supported by volunteers.
 Our First Sail program is tailored for adults and self sufficient youth 14 years and up.

-Sessions begin at 9:00 AM on Saturday morning.
-You can expect a brief introduction to the day’s activities at 9 followed by launching, and sailing.
-Lunch (bring your own) is usually around 12:30 pm and, conditions permitting, may be followed by an afternoon session on the water.
+Sessions begin at 9:00 AM on Saturday or 1:00 PM Sunday.
+Check the schedule posted below.
+You can expect a brief introduction to the day’s activities followed by launching, and sailing.
+For morning sessions, lunch (bring your own) is usually around 12:30 pm.
 Length of sessions are weather dependent.

 Note: Schedules are developed throughout the year and may change based on weather and volunteer instructor availability.
 If you have enrolled in a session that must be rescheduled, your event coordinator will notify you.